NZXT RGB Controller 3x Fan & 2x RGB Lighting Channels, PWM Fan & aRGB Support, SATA Powered

 - 48HR REPLACEMENT If you need to return this item, your replacement will be dispatched within 2 working days of your product arriving back at Scan.
 More info

-Maintain better control over your system with an improved microprocessor, providing CAM-powered control of two RGB lighting channels and three fan channels.
-Fan channels support either voltage-regulated or PWM fans for greater versatility.
+RGB Lighting & Digitally-Controlled Fan Channels Preserve better control over your system with the innovative NZXT RGB & Fan controller.
+Built with an improved microprocessor, providing CAM-powered control of two RGB lighting channels and three fan channels.
+Fan channels support either voltage-regulated or PWM fans for greater adaptability.

 Powered by NZXT CAM

-Featuring an advanced microprocessor, the RGB and Fan Controller delivers an amazing array of RGB lighting effects, synchronised across all NZXT RGB accessories.
+INNOVATIVE CONTROLLER DESIGN Featuring an advanced microprocessor, the RGB and Fan Controller delivers an amazing array of RGB lighting effects, which can be synchronized across all NZXT RGB accessories.
 Using CAM’s intuitive interface, you can easily choose from a wide variety of preset, smart, and custom modes to create the perfect look for your PC.

 Please note your statutory rights are not affected.